Mindbridge-innovations/therapist-approval-backend/CONTRIBUTING.md

 # Contributing to Therapist Approval Backend

-We welcome contributions from the community to improve
+We welcome contributions from the community